What You'll Learn

 Best practice multi-listing strategy:

-- List on Afternic Fast Lane (for .com)
+- List on Afternic Fast Transfer (for .com)

 - List on your own landing page